ivadomed/ms-multi-spine-challenge-2024/multimodal-model/training-and-inference-scripts/README.md

 More information on how to use these functions can be found on this repo.
 In particular the trainers we used are available in the branch `my_trainers`.
 For the challenge we used the DA5_150_epochs.
+For the challenge we used dataset 170 (cf preprocessing).